• Skip to main content

 • Facebook

-Do your young teenagers and pre-teens like to affect an air of being a little jaded?
-Let’s face it, middle school is not an easy time for anyone.
-Parents, students, teachers, everyone is just a little on edge!
-6th, 7th and 8th grade can be a rough couple of years.
-But what better way to express oneself than through poetry?
-As you know, I’m a big fan of recommending poetry that is not boring and this list of poetry for middle school contains an abundance of poems that kids ages 10 and up will appreciate.
-So if your 12 year olds slams the door in your face, make sure they have a book of poetry on the bed to read while they stew about how unfair life is!
+This list of poetry for middle school contains an abundance of poems that kids ages 10 and up will appreciate.
+So if your 12-year-old slams the door in your face, make sure they have a book of poetry on the bed to read while they stew about how unfair life is!

-Poetry Speaks Who I Am, poems for middle schoolers and high schoolers
+Poetry Speaks Who I Am, book cover.

 Poetry Speaks Who I Am: Poems of Discovery, Inspiration, Independence, and Everything Else edited by Elise Paschen.
 A collection of classic and contemporary poems that address topics of particular importance to teens: finding their place in the world, identifying what type of person they want to be, issues of race and gender, and more.
 Best for ages 12 and up and through high school.

 Freedom Over Me: Eleven Slaves, Their Lives and Dreams Brought to Life by Ashley Bryan.
 Bryan takes a historical estate document that details its slaves and their prices and turns it into a powerful book about the dreams of real people.
-She gives each unnamed slave a name, an age and vivid hopes and dreams.
+He gives each unnamed slave a name, an age and vivid hopes and dreams.
 This is an extraordinarily powerful collection of poems and illustrations.

 Poem highlight: